kide-vm/kide/lib/register/README.md

 to shift the type info.

 Another simple example is a Call.
-A simple case of a Class function call resolves the class object, and with the method name the function to be called at compile-time.
+A simple case of a Class function call resolves the class object, and with the method name the function to be found at compile-time.
 And so this results in a Register::Call, which is an Arm instruction.

 A C call